mdalvihasanemon/Blockchain-Based-Cryptocurrency-Platform/README.md

 - **Database:** MySQL is utilized for efficient data management, including transaction records, user accounts, and mining data.
 - **Frontend:** A user-friendly interface created with HTML, CSS, and JavaScript enhances accessibility and engagement.
 -------
 ### Key Features

 1. **Blockchain Functionality:** Implements secure transaction validation and decentralized ledger management.
-2. **Dynamic Web Interface:** Ensures intuitive user experience for transactions and mining.
+2. **Dynamic Web Interface:** Ensures an intuitive user experience for transactions and mining.
 3. **Real-Time Communication:** Utilizes the Fetch API to enable instant balance updates and transaction feedback.
 4. **Local Deployment:** Designed for local host setup, providing a controlled environment for development and testing.
+5. **POC Mining Feature:** Simulates transaction validation and cryptographic puzzle-solving, demonstrating the core principles of blockchain mining.

 ------
 ### Enhanced Mining Challenges